Sasha Stiles is a first-generation

-Stiles' transmedia practice seeks to decipher the hidden language of the dawning Novacene, fusing elements of semiotics, translation, computer science, speculative design, visual poetry and conceptual art.
-She is known for binary-based works that challenge reductive thinking, merging biological and mechanical, analog and digital, historical and modern in explorations of transhuman communication and transcendent possibility.
-Many of her projects incorporate elements of nature, investigating nonhuman intelligence and the ethos of consciousness.
+Stiles' binary-based series, such as Cursive Binary, challenge reductive thinking, merging biological and mechanical, analog and digital, historical and modern to explore transhuman communication and transcendent possibility.
+She often incorporates elements of nature, investigating nonhuman intelligence and the ethos of consciousness.

-A future-facing polymath whose interests encompass art, literature, philosophy, identity and digital culture, Stiles also partners with organizations large and small to provide trends intelligence, creative strategy and unique content.
+A future-facing polymath whose interests encompass art, literature, philosophy and digital culture, Stiles frequently partners with organizations large and small to provide trends intelligence, creative strategy and unique content.

 What does it mean to be human in a nearly posthuman era?